Hospitality

 Email: kopuabookings@gmail.com

-The Guest House – located near to the church, has 5 single rooms with shared bathrooms.
+The Guesthouse – located near to the church, has five single rooms with shared bathrooms.
 There is one twin bedded room with an en-suite bathroom.
 Another twin bedded room has facilities for disabled guests.
-Generally people come for a period of 1 to 7 days.
+Generally people come for a period of 2 to 7 days.

 The Day Centre